 "If the Starbucks secret is a smile when you get your latte, [Netflix's secret] is that the website adapts to the individual's taste."

-From its early days as a movie rental service, Hastings has always focused on ‘joy’ - making the experience better for the viewer.
-Everything is personalized based on the viewer’s preferences - its recommendations, how the content menu is constructed and even which thumbnails appear next to each show or movie, meaning over 80% of what is watched comes from recommendations.
+From its early days as a movie rental service, Netflix has always focused on making the experience better for the viewer.
+Everything is personalized based on the viewer’s preferences - movie and TV show recommendations, the construction of content menus, and even the individual thumbnails that appear next to each show or movie.
+Over 80% of what is watched comes from recommendations.
+If that's not the epitome of digitally minded, we don't know what is.

 5. Christopher Nassetta - Hilton